PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

     return nest;
   };

-  // define a rollup function to be used on each group of leaves nest.rollup = function(f) {
+  // Define a rollup function to be used on each group of leaves. nest.rollup = function(f) {
     rollup = f;
     return nest;